longrunsoul/wordmem-rs/README.md

 # wordmem
 `wordmem` is a helper tool for language learning, focusing on vocabulary.
 It takes words and explanation from user, and then makes user revisit them periodically so that user can memorize it.
-Currently it is an in-progress project.
+Currently, it is an in-progress project.

 ### IDEAS
 The application splits to 3 parts: